 I would use the online supports a few times a week when it suited me.
 They were excellent and assisted me in writing a thorough assignment which highlighted my management role and my particular management skills such as negotiation and time management.

 The course is QQI accredited as a HET Award at Level 6 on the National Framework of Qualifications.
-Successful participants will be awarded a single subject Certificate in Professional Development and Ethics.
-Successful candidates will hold 10 credits towards the Certificate in Applied Management (Nonprofit/Human services).
+Successful participants will be awarded a single subject Professional Development and Ethics.
+Successful candidates will hold 10 credits towards the Certificate in Applied Management (Human Services).

 Dates & Duration